geosolutions-it/MapStore2/docs/developer-guide/styling-and-theming.md

 MapStore uses a `themeEntries` function to automatically create the entries for default themes that can be found uder the `web/client/themes` directory.
 Default themes in [`web/client/themes`](https://github.com/geosolutions-it/MapStore2/tree/ directory are useful to have an overview of the structure described above.

-Note: we suggest to place the theme folder inside the assets directory for MapStore project
+Note: we suggest to place the theme folder inside a `themes` directory for MapStore project

 ### variables.less
 MapStore uses basic less variables to change theme colors, buttons sizes and fonts.